 3. Emu Meat

-If you’ve ever searched for food names beginning with the letter E, you must have known about the emu – the largest native bird of Australia.
+If you’ve ever searched for food names beginning with the letter E, you must have known about the emu – the largest flightless bird native to Australia.

 Emu appears everywhere in the mainland of this country.
 It is a potential source of protein in Australian cuisine, which tastes somehow like beef or lamb.
-Unlike other types of poultry, the emu has red meat.
+Unlike other types of poultry, Emu meat has a deep red color, similar to beef.

 4. Barbecue Snag (Thick Australian Sausage)

-Barbecue Snag is an Australian sausage type including pork, beef, or mutton.
+Barbecue Snag is an Australian sausage type including pork, beef, or mutton, seasoned with common spices like salt, paprika, and pepper.
 Australians likely serve these sausages between a hot dog bun with grilled onions and sauces (tomato sauce, mustard, BBQ sauce, etc.).

 5. Chicken Parmigiana